lower-speck/lower-speck.github.io/index.md

 ## The Lower Speck Process

-The following describes how Lower Speck can be used during development of software.

 1. Stakeholders MUST give developers a plain language specification.

 2. Developers MUST produce a Lower Speck document as shown in the next section.
 This MAY include flagging any requirements they believe are insufficient.